-

 Are tax disputes heard by a court, tribunal or body independent of the tax authority?
 How long do such proceedings generally take?

-The Maldives has a dedicated Tax Appeal Tribunal, which is an independent body established to resolve tax disputes between taxpayers and tax authorities.
+The Maldives has a dedicated Tax Appeal Tribunal specifically for adjudicating matters related to tax laws, which is an independent body established to resolve tax disputes between taxpayers and tax authorities.

 Under the Tax Administration Act, if a taxpayer objects to a decision made by MIRA within 30 days, MIRA has to decide and respond to the taxpayer within 120 days and taxpayers have 60 days from the date of MIRA’s notice of objection to file an appeal at the Tax Appeal Tribunal if they are unhappy with the MIRA judgment.

 Within 180 days of the appeal’s filing date, the Tribunal should consider and render a decision on it.
-In the event that a just resolution cannot be found in the allotted time frame, the members of the tribunal may choose to extend the appeal’s decision-making process by a maximum of ninety days
+In the event that a just resolution cannot be found in the allotted time frame, the members of the tribunal may choose to extend the appeal’s decision-making process by a maximum of 90 days.

 If a taxpayer is not satisfied with the decision of the Tribunal, they have the option to appeal the decision to the High Court and subsequently to the Supreme Court of the Maldives.